 Mergers & Acquisitions

-In recognition of her achievements, Barrett was named to PR Week’s inaugural “40 Under 40” list.
-She was previously an Account Executive at Abernathy MacGregor Frank.
+She joined Joele Frank from Abernathy MacGregor Frank.
 Earlier she worked for Kirby McInerney & Squire and served in the office of Congressman Bob Goodlatte.
-Barrett received a BA from the University of Virginia, where she also attended the University’s McIntire Institute for Business.
+She received a BA from the University of Virginia, where she also attended the University’s McIntire Institute for Business.